paganini2008/chaconne/README.md

 Chaconne web management interface for task management and viewing task running status

 ### Implementation principle of chaconne
-Chaconne relies on trident-spring-boot-starter component to realize task cluster.
+Chaconne relies on [tridenter](https://github.com/paganini2008/tridenter-spring-boot-starter.git) framework to realize task cluster.
 It uses message unicast mechanism to realize task distribution and load balancing, slice processing and other advanced features.
-It retains Trident's definition of cluster and supports cross cluster calls
+It retains tridenter's definition of cluster and supports task calling between clusters

 ### Chaconne feature list
 1. Perfect support for spring boot framework (2.2.0 +)